vassilych/cscs/CscsMcp/README.md

 - Recursion through a class *method* can use enough memory per call to stop at the 256 MB limit before the 2,000-call cap.
 It still ends as a clean error.
-- The heap limit covers managed memory only; there is no OS-level (Job Object) CPU or memory quota.
-  CSCS scripts have no native allocation path left in the sandbox, and the per-process time limit bounds CPU.
+- Without `Isolation: windows` the heap limit covers managed memory only; with it, the Job Object adds an OS-enforced memory cap (and an optional CPU cap).
+CSCS scripts have no native allocation path left in the sandbox either way, and the per-process time limit bounds CPU.
 - Compiled `cfunction` code never runs here; `explain_cscs` shows it instead.
 Running it would need every symbol the generated C# uses checked against a strict allowlist before loading.